 I love to travel and take photographs of interesting places and people and things.
-I took this photo during my lunch hour in Coal Harbour, not far from the office where I work.
+I took this photo a couple of years ago at the wonderful Arizona-Sonora Desert Museum just outside Tucson.

 I’m a keen ocean sailor on a Hunter 280 that I share with a friend (see photo below and also Come Sail Away, a short piece I wrote for the Globe and Mail).

 I’m now eight months into my latest creative venture, learning classical piano, inspired by Canadian pianist Angela Hewitt, who performed the complete Goldberg Variations, by Bach, in March 2018 at the Chan Centre.
 I bought a Yamaha Clavinova and I’m working to master the opening aria and some of the slow variations from the Goldbergs, as well as Satie’s Trois Gymnopedies.

 Aria from Bach’s Goldberg’s Variations (first half, 1 min 30 seconds)

 I also love yoga, movies and going to art exhibitions.

 In 2011, I published a novel, Hold Me Now, loosely based on the Aaron Webster murder in Vancouver in 2001.
 Read the Globe and Mail review; you can get a copy from the Vancouver Public Library or order the book from Amazon.

 And I love to read – especially contemporary and classic fiction, history, biography, science, politics, war, music and art.
 Recent recommended titles: Richard Nixon: The Life, by John Farrell; Evelyn Waugh: A Life Revisited, by Philip Eade; White Trash: The 400-Year Untold History of Class in America, by Nancy Isenberg; and Chesapeake, by Jame Michener.

 I have a MFA in Creative Writing from the University of British Columbia (2005) and an undergrad degree in communications from Simon Fraser University (2001).